Blood Bath Literary Zine issue 3: HAUNTINGS

 If you are a white cis man thinking of submitting a story in which female characters suffer violence, rape or general mistreatment at the hands of male characters, portrayed in a leering or sexualized manner… perhaps consider not doing so.
 This does not mean you cannot submit if you’re a cis white man.

-For the first time ever, BB will be accepting visual art submissions!
-This includes illustration, collage and photography.
-The issue will be produced in EPUB and print formats, so please send high quality A5 sized image files.
-PDF or JPEG preferred, but please get in touch if you have any questions.
+The issue will be produced in EPUB and print format, so please send high quality A5 sized image files for visual art submissions.
+JPEG preferred, but please get in touch if you have any questions.
 Please contribute four image files per submission.

 We accept short fiction from 50 to 2,500 words, flash fiction shorter than this as well as poetry (maximum 30 lines) are also encouraged and welcome.
 Please send a maximum of four poems and two prose pieces at a time.
 Please also submit all pieces you intend to submit at one time.
 You are welcome to submit visual art alongside written work.